-After the visit is over and the visitor has departed, there is nothing preventing them from applying again for a fresh visit visa, subject to them continuing to meet the rules.
+After the visit is over and the visitor has departed, there is nothing preventing them from applying again for a fresh visit visa, or seeking entry at the border again, subject to them continuing to meet the rules.

 What are the criteria for entry as a visitor?

 At the risk of being reductive, it’s all about genuineness of intentions.
 If you are interested in a deeper dive into the ins and outs of the visit visa rules, check out Colin’s and Nick’s post from 2017: What do immigration officers look for when assessing visit visa applications?.

 V 4.2.
 The applicant must satisfy the decision maker that they are a genuine visitor, which means the applicant:

 (a) will leave the UK at the end of their visit; and